Get Help from Bob Vila

-If you have an existing tile surface that needs re-grouting, you will need to remove the old grout compound.
+If you have an existing tile surface that needs re-grouting, here’s some simple steps on how to grout tile.
+You will first need to remove the old grout compound.
 A grout saw or grout removal bit for a rotary tool like a Dremel are good options.
 If you’re tiling a new surface, make sure all tiles are fully set before grouting.

 There are different types of grout for different applications.
 Traditionally grout comes in “sanded” and “non-sanded” varieties; the latter being best suited for tile spaces less than 1/8″ wide.
-For the purposes of this tutorial, we’re talking about the mix-it-yourself sanded grout.
+For the purposes of this tutorial on grouting tile, we’re talking about the mix-it-yourself sanded grout.

 MATERIALS AND TOOLS